martijngonlag/local-stack/README.md

 #### Cleanup

-Run `terraform destroy --var-file=../terraform.tfvars` in each module directory to delete the resources created by Terraform.

-### Versioning

-This project uses [SemVer](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/martijngonlag/local-stack/tags).
+To clean up everything, you can run `terraform destroy` in the `terraform/` folder.
+The `terraform destroy` command is used to destroy the resources created by Terraform.
+It will prompt you to confirm the resources that will be destroyed, and after confirming, it will remove all resources created in the current working directory.
+Note that this action is irreversible and should be used with caution.
+Before destroying, ensure that you have saved any important information related to the resources being destroyed, and that you understand the consequences of this action.